-Though many analysts are expecting oil prices to advance further as U.S. gasoline demand picks up during the warmer months, crude could see a dip before that happens, as March is a seasonally slow month, the AP says.
+Though many analysts are expecting oil prices to advance further as U.S. gasoline demand picks up during the warmer months, crude could see a dip before that happens, as March is a seasonally slow month.

-Also, traders will be watching for news from a meeting next week in Vienna, Austria, of the Organization of Petroleum Exporting Countries, or OPEC.
+Also, traders will be watching for news from a meeting next week in Vienna, Austria, of the Organization of Petroleum Exporting Countries, or OPEC, reports AP.

 Markets are also watching developments in the Middle East over Iran's over failure to comply with demands to halt its uranium enrichment program.
 Washington is pushing for tougher U.N. sanctions on Tehran and introducing legislation to punish foreign oil companies that invest in Iran's energy industry.

 Heating oil futures rose 0.28 cent to US$1.7641 a gallon (3.8 liters) while natural gas prices rose a tad to US$7.246 per 1,000 cubic feet.